 There are many ways to organise and operate software development teams.
 None of these approaches are the single correct way.
 Every approach has its benefits and drawbacks.
-The important things is to choose an approach that is geared to meet the needs of your organisation and reflects the principles & culture you are trying to nurture.
+The important thing is to choose an approach that is geared to meet the needs of your organisation and reflects the principles & culture you are trying to nurture.
 For instance, if your company culture genuinely values transparency, you had better make sure that (as much as is possible) decisions that affect your development teams are taken out in the open.

 At Redgate we believe the best way to make software products is by engaging small teams empowered with clear purpose, freedom to act and a drive to learn.
 We believe in pushing ownership of our products to the teams that work on them, agreeing the outcomes we are aiming for and then supporting teams to explore, innovate and iteratively deliver ingeniously simple software.